 Green Space & Gardens

-Our campus is located within the Carolinian Life Zone; the most biodiverse ecological region in Canada!
-Some of the ways we contribute to protecting this unique ecological region in which we're located is through the Sherwood Fox Arboretum, and through our Bee Campus designation, including Pollinator Gardens.
+Our campus is located within the Carolinian Life Zone; the most biodiverse ecological region in Canada.
+Carolinian trees and shrubs are planted and maintained through the Sherwood Fox Arboretum and there are ongoing pollinator initiatives with Western's Bee Campus designation, including the growing FOGs Pollinator Garden.

 Ecological Landscaping